Accountancy salaries and benefits for graduates

 The salary and benefits you can expect to receive as a graduate working in accounting

-The Institute of Student Employers’ survey of its members reported that the average graduate salary at finance and professional services firms was £33,610, although it is worth noting that its membership typically comprises the largest employers, it does seem to be more or less in line with anecdotal reports of graduate salaries at the Big 4 (EY, KPMG, PwC and Deloitte), at least in London.
+The Institute of Student Employers’ 2021 survey of its members reports that the average graduate salary at finance and professional services firms is £35,540.
+Although it is worth noting that its membership typically comprises the largest employers, it does seem to be more or less in line with anecdotal reports of graduate salaries at the Big 4 (EY, KPMG, PwC and Deloitte), at least in London.

 On top of these sorts of salary, employees can generally enjoy a decent work/life balance, with fairly regular hours.
 There can be exceptions to this, of course – there are busier times of year such as financial quarterly and year-ends where the pressure will pile on.

 Base salary is not everything, of course.
 Graduates are likely to also receive benefits on top of their salary as extra incentives.
-We’ve taken a look at the key recruiters in this sector, including the Big 4 (EY, KPMG, PwC and Deloitte), to come up with a list of the typical benefits you can expect when you join an accountancy firm.
+We’ve taken a look at the key recruiters in this sector, including the Big 4, to come up with a list of the typical benefits you can expect when you join an accountancy firm.
 Bear in mind that not all firms will offer all of these, but you can expect most of these standard employment benefits:

-- a graduate loan (larger firms, such as the Big 4, will offer up to £8,000 interest-free) – this can be a big help when it comes to paying a deposit on rent or buying a work wardrobe
+- a graduate loan (larger firms may offer up to £8,000 interest-free) – this can be a big help when it comes to paying a deposit on rent or buying a work wardrobe

 - holiday allowance – usually between 20–27 days per year